a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 This clone guide is for anybody who is cloning instances that contain in-flight configuration that has not yet been approved for release.
 It's intended as a starting point: your instance might contain plugins that require special treatment, for example.

 If you have any suggestions or corrections, please don't hesitate to [get in touch](/contact).

+Sections:
+- pre-clone activities
+  - before everything
+  - in source instance
+  - in target instance
+- post-clone activities
+  - after one clone
+  - after all clones